Pat's Pitches: Sports editor will be on injured reserve for a while

 I've been going to games in St. Peter for the last 22 years as a sports editor, writer and photographer for the St. Peter Herald.

-In addition to working for the Herald since 1997, I covered previously sports and news from 1995 to 1997 at the St. James Plaindealer and from 1984 to 1995 at Circulating Pines in Circle Pines, Minnesota.
+In addition to working for the Herald since 1997, I previously covered sports and news from 1995 to 1997 at the St. James Plaindealer and from 1984 to 1995 at Circulating Pines in Circle Pines

 This will temporarily end Aug.
 2 when I have right knee replacement surgery at Rivers Edge Hospital.